dragonish/code-blocks-commands/README.md

 ### Other features

 - The plugin will sort the markup list based on usage habits.
 - Allow custom syntax highlighting markups.
+For each language:
+  - Markup: **Required**, the markup of the language.
+  - Language name: Optional, the name of the language.
+  - Markup title: Optional, for the markup that are not evolved from the language name, a related title can be provided for easy retrieval.

 ## License